natmasslove/aws_howto/glue_connections_snowflake_sap/README.md

 aws glue start-job-run --job-name gluejob-awshowto-sap-sample
 ```

 This will trigger the job, which can be monitored in the AWS Glue console.
-Once the job completes, you can check its logs to verify that it was able to connect to Snowflake and execute the query successfully.
+Once the job completes, you can check its logs to verify that it was able to connect to SAP and execute the query successfully.

 ## Clean Up